legendddhgf/Text2RPG/README.md

 - `e` defines an entry condition that must be satisfied in order to enter the room given by the last `r`, or take the transition given by the last `o` if it appears before the `t` of that transition, with a given priority
     - This condition bypasses the initial condition set inside `r`,  resolving to `TRUE` if the player has equal the given name of the `r`
     - If an entry condition is not satisfied, the initial condition set inside `r` applies.

+- `npc` declares a NPC with the given unique name
+- `Q` declares a quest with the given unique name
+- `d` provides an (optionally multi-line) description of the NPC given by the last `npc`, or alternatively the quest given by the last `Q`
+- `a` defines an action to be performed upon receveing the quest specific by the last `Q`
+- `e` defines an entry condition that must be satisfied in order to complete the quest `Q`
+    - Multiple `e` tags defined for the same entity are logcally `&&`'ed (must all be met)
+    - This condition is defined by the quantity of the given item the player has,or the quantity of the monster the player kills, resvoling to `TRUE` if the play has equal/greater than or equal the given value of the item with the operator >=/=
+- `mv` moves the NPC to the room `r`, alternatively moves the item to the character upon completion of a quest `Q`

 ## Credits:
 - Isaak Cherdak (@legendddhgf) - Lead Developer and Product Owner